Your Best Lead From Last Month? Someone Else Closed Them.

 We should be honest here: we've made this mistake too.

-Early on, we treated our own inbound leads the same way.
-First in, first out.
-Whoever filled out the contact form got a call in the order they came in.
-We were busy.
-It felt fair.
+Early on, we handled our inbound leads in the same way.
+First come, first served.
+Whoever submitted the contact form received a call in the order they arrived.
+We were busy, and it felt fair.

 It was stupid.

-We were spending hours chasing inquiries from people who wanted free advice while genuine opportunities sat in the queue.
-By the time we figured out who was serious, half of them had already talked to three other firms.
+We spent hours chasing inquiries from people seeking free advice, while real opportunities waited in line.
+By the time we identified who was serious, half of them had already spoken to three other firms.

 We fixed it.
 Built a simple scoring system for ourselves before we started building them for clients.
 Response time on qualified leads dropped from days to hours.
 Close rate went up.
 It wasn't complicated.
 We just stopped pretending all leads were equal.